-The percent ammonia of total fixed nitrogen was analyzed to see if the percentage of ammonia increased as total fixed nitrogen decreased with decreasing age, as shown previously in the analysis of the Tulsa and Denver fleets.
+The percent ammonia of total fixed nitrogen was analyzed to see if the percentage of ammonia increased as total fixed nitrogen decreased with decreasing age, as has been shown previously in the analysis of previous fleets.
 The gNO_x/kg of fuel was calculated by converting gNO/kg of fuel to gNO2/kg of fuel equivalents and summing with the measured gNO2/kg of fuel.
-The percent of ammonia in the total fixed nitrogen (FN2), in g/kg, was calculated as shown by Burgard et al.18 All of the N factors were converted to mole/kg.
+The percent of ammonia in the total fixed nitrogen (FN2), in g/kg of fuel, was calculated as shown by Burgard et al. 16 All of the N factors were converted to mole/kg of fuel.

 Molar % NH3 in Total Fixed Nitrogen =

-$$\frac{100 \text{ x N}{\text{NH}3}}{N{\text{NH}3} + N{\text{NO}x}}$$
+$$\frac{100 \times N{NH_3}}{N{NH_3} + N{NO_x}}$$

 (5)

-Figure 11 shows the results of these calculations for Chicago.
-The molar %NO_x and %NH3 which total 100%, are percentages of the gFN2/kg of fuel values plotted by model year.
-The noise increases for the molar percentages in newest model years because the amount of fixed nitrogen emissions diminishes.
+Figure 10 shows the results of these calculations for the Chicago 2016 data set.
+The molar %NO_x and %NH3 which total 100% are percentages of the gFN2/kg of fuel values plotted by model year.
+The noise increases for the molar percentages in the newest model years is due to the shrinking amount of fixed nitrogen emissions.
 The total fixed nitrogen (filled diamonds, right axis) species have decreased significantly over the last 23 model years.
 The percent contributed by ammonia (filled circles, left axis) has steadily increased and now dominates the small amount of fixed nitrogen being emitted by the newest model year vehicles.
-The crossover point in Chicago is with ten year-old vehicles.
-This compares with eight to nine year-old vehicles in Tulsa, nine year-old vehicles in LA and four to five year-old vehicles at the Denver site measured in 2013.
+The crossover point in Chicago in 2016 is with ten year-old vehicles, the same as in 2014.
+This compares with eight year-old vehicles in Tulsa 2015, ten year-old vehicles in west LA in 2015 and three to four year-old vehicles at the Denver site measured in 2015.